mobilecoinfoundation/mobilecoin/MAINNET.md

         --listen-uri insecure-mobilecoind://127.0.0.1:4444/
     ```

+1. Run mobilecoind-json

+    ```
+    ./target/release/mbilecoind-json
+    ```

+1. Issue curl commands to mobilecoind-json, listening on 9090, or send protobuf requests to mobilecoind, listening on localhost:4444.

+    ```
+    curl localhost:9090/ledger/local
+    ```

+    See the [mobilecoind protobuf API](./mobilecoind/api/proto/mobilecoind_api.proto) and the [mobilecoind-json README](./mobilecoind-json/README.md) for the full API descriptions.

 ### Run a MainNet *Watcher Node*

 If you have a Linux-compatible home computer, or choose to operate a Linux-compatible server in the cloud, you can run a *watcher node* in the MobileCoin MainNet.
 This involves running [`mobilecoind`](./mobilecoind/README.md) in watcher mode.